Klingebeil/homepage/wiki/Better Work/00-links.md

 [Narrative Strategy: Thoughts on an emerging indie consulting style][6]—I like the idea of using communication as a strategic tool for work inside complex organizations.
 Especially when it comes to trying to influence the deeper layers of organizational meaning, such as imaginaries, visions and intents.

+[Experiments in Studio Telemetry][7]—Some interesting experiments around keeping and streamlining criticism and feedback in a studio environment.

 [1]:	http://helsinkidesignlab.org/pages/legible-practises.html